chriskrycho/v5.chriskrycho.com/site/notes/2025/02/Today I Learned Redirect Emails.md

 ---
-title: Today I Learned: Redirect Emails
+title: "Today I Learned: Redirect Emails"
 subtitle: Available in Mac Mail.app and a few other clients.

 date: 2025-02-05T21:00:00-0700